UltraMessaging/UM_Wiki/wiki/process.md

 # Process

+One nice thing about using the web interface is that Grammarly can be used as a spelling checker.

 Files (articles) can be created and/or modified using the web browser, the [GitHub Desktop](https://desktop.github.com/) application, or the [git command-line tool](https://git-scm.com/downloads).